All Episodes

 Well, Hezbos must be getting their butts kicked.

-I I I like I told you last week, if it was the Israelis that were losing big, there wouldn't be any calls for a ceasefire here.
+Like I told you last week, if it was the Israelis that were losing big, there wouldn't be any calls for a ceasefire here.

 I wasn't fully aware until this weekend just how much virulent anti-Semitism there is in the world.

-I wasn't aware of it till I mean I know it's there, but I didn't realize how strong and how st and how widespread and how motivated and energized at this moment in history it is.
+I mean, I know it's there, but I didn't realize how strong and how widespread and how motivated and energized at this moment in history it is.

-You put an international force in there, and this is supposed to stop the violence, and it's supposed to cause a cooling off period that's supposed to lead to a sustainable peace.
+You put an international force in there, and this is supposed to stop the violence, and it's supposed to cause a cooling off period.

-Now I will wait, I will wait for somebody to explain this to me in great detail.
+Now, I will wait for somebody to explain this to me in great detail.

-Uh didn't we have one of those with Iraq?
+Didn't we have one of those with Iraq?

-Didn't we have things called uh no fly zones?
+Didn't we have things called no-fly zones?

 We had no fly zones, right?